-(i) Include in this column each type of obligation authorized. (ii) This column is to be totalled to correspond to the related balance sheet caption. (iii) Include in this column details as to interest rates, amounts or numbers of periodic instalments, and maturity dates.
+(i) Include in this column each type of obligation authorized. (ii) This column is to be totaled to correspond to the related balance sheet caption. (iii) Include in this column details as to interest rates, amounts or numbers of periodic instalments, and maturity dates.

-Vantage Equities, Inc. and Subsidiaries Schedule E - Indebtedness to Related Parties (included in the consolidated financial statement of position) December 31, 2023
+Schedule E - Indebtedness to Related Parties (included in the consolidated financial statement of position) December 31, 2024

-Name of Related Parties (i) Balance at beginning of period Balance at end of period (iii) None to Report.
+Name of Related Parties (i) Balance at beginning of period Balance at end of period (ii)

+None to Report.

+-

-&lt;sup>(i) The related parties named shall be grouped as in Schedule D. The information called shall be stated for any persons whose investments shown separately in such related schedule.
+The related parties named shall be grouped as in Schedule D. The information called shall be stated for any persons whose investments shown separately in such related schedule.

-(ii) For each affiliate named in the first column, explain in a note hereto the nature and purpose of any material increase during the period that is in excess of 10 percent of the related balance at either the beginning or end of the period.
+For each affiliate named in the first column, explain in a note hereto the nature and purpose of any material increase during the period that is in excess of 10 percent of the related balance at either the beginning or end of the period.

-Vantage Equities, Inc. and Subsidiaries Schedule F - Guarantees of Securities of Other Issuers December 31, 2023
+VANTAGE EQUITIES, INC. AND SUBSIDIARIES Schedule F - Guarantees of Securities of Other Issuers December 31, 2024

-Name of issuing entity of securities guaranteed by the company for which this statement is filed Title of issue of each class of securities guaranteed Total amount of guaranteed and outstanding (i) Amount owned by person of which statement is filed Nature of guarantee (ii) --- --- --- -- -------------------------------------
+Name of issuing entity of securities guaranteed by the company for which this statement is filed Title of issue of each class of securities guaranteed Total amount of guaranteed and outstanding (i) Amount owned by person of which statement is filed Nature of guarantee (ii) -- --- -- -- --------------------------